On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

 \subsection{Modeling of sea state occurrence}

 The long-term sea state history, to which the marine structure is exposed, is modeled as a sequence of short-term stationary sea states.
 The randomness of a given stationary sea state is parametrized through its significant wave height, $\hs$ (see \eqp{eq_hs} below), and its average wave period, $\tz$ (see \eqp{eq_tz} below).
-The present subsection introduces the different approaches implemented to simulate the random sequence of encountered sea states, on a given geographical site, over a given exposure duration.
+The assumed sea state population is the one recommended by classification societies for the North Atlantic region \cite{bv_2019, dnv_2019}.
+The related joint density function of sea states in the plane $(\hs,\tz)$, was derived by applying a conditional modeling approach: